-What is Maui Apps and Nitrux OS
+What are Maui Apps and Nitrux OS

 Nitrux is a Linux Distribution and a complete operating system based on Debian with the power NX Desktop, which uses KDE Plasma and Mauikit components.
-It is one of the beautiful Linux distributions today, giving you the best looks and performance.
+It is one of the most beautiful Linux distributions today, giving you the best looks and performance.

 Nitrux is powered by its native Maui applications, specifically designed to work in Nitrux and all form factor devices – a proper form of convergence.
 That means these Maui applications can run on mobile devices running KDE Plasma mobile OS and desktop Linux while their functionality remains the same.